3. Sequential and other types in Python#

 Note

-(**) If there are too many values to unpack, we can use the notation like *name inside the tuple_of_identifiers.
-This will serve as a placeholder that gathers all the remaining values and wraps them up in a list:
+(**) If there are more values to unpack than then number of identifiers, we can use the notation like *name inside the tuple_of_identifiers on the left side of the assignment operator.
+Such a placeholder gathers all the surplus objects in the form of a list:

-Sometimes we will need to call a function with many parameters or call a series of functions with similar arguments (e.g., when plotting many objects using the same plotting style like colour, shape, font).
-In such scenarios, it may be convenient to pre-prepare the data to be passed as their inputs beforehand.
+Sometimes we will need to call a function with many parameters or call a series of functions with similar arguments, e.g., when plotting many objects using the same plotting style like colour, shape, font.
+In such scenarios, it may be convenient to pre-prepare the data to be passed as their inputs before making the actual call.

-Consider the following function that takes four arguments and prints them out:
+Consider a function that takes four arguments and prints them out obtusely:

 def test(a, b, c, d):

-"It is just a test – simply prints the arguments passed"
+"It is just a test – print the given arguments"

 print("a = ", a, ", b = ", b, ", c = ", c, ", d = ", d, sep="")